Contact

 Designing the PV life cycle from a sustainability perspective

 In 2021, renewable energy accounted for just under 41% of gross electricity generation in Germany with photovoltaics accounting for 8.5% of that.
 Renewable energy production will continue to grow in the future and is already being advocated and promoted by governments in other countries.
 However, sceptical voices are still questioning the sustainability of solar plants.
-In this article, SENS shows how sustainable a solar plant really is and just how quickly the production and construction of the plant pay for itself in terms of energy.
+In this article, Iqony Sens shows how sustainable a solar plant really is and just how quickly the production and construction of the plant pay for itself in terms of energy.

 From a grain of sand to a finished solar plant